golesmn/shared/docs/running_locally.md

 # Running Fission Functions Locally

+1. Go to `schema_manager` project and setup the db and migrations properly by reading the `README` file

-1. Go the respective service that you want to run.
+2. Go the respective service that you want to run.
 For example: `<service-name>_service`

-2. Go to the `schema_manager` project and run
-    ```bash
-    docker compose up -d
-    ```
-    to run the db

-3. Expose the db network to the kind container.
-This should make the host accessible to fission functions

-    Run
-    ```bash
-    docker network connect kind event_driven_demo_db
-    ```

-2. Deploying to the local kind cluster
+3. Deploying to the local kind cluster

     ``` bash
     ./deploy.sh <service-name>